0xduggi/yubikey_ssh/setup.md

 4. You should now be in an SSH session using the newly generated FIDO2 protected SSH key.

 ### Remove old SSH keys
-Once you are 100% confident SSH with the new FIDO2-protected key is working, you can remove key files.
+Once you are 100% confident SSH with the new FIDO2-protected key is working, you can remove any old SSH keys on your client.
+Make sure you do not delete the key pair we just created.

 ```
 rm ~/.ssh/OLDKEY